nickangmc/tweet-location-prediction/README.md

 ![result](https://raw.githubusercontent.com/nickangmc/tweet-location-prediction/master/readme-images/result.png)

-When evaluated against _testing dataset_, it obtained a higher accuracy of 0.35997 within top 10% of all submissions on a [Kaggle Competition](https://www.kaggle.com/c/machine-learning-project-2/).
+When evaluated against _testing dataset_, it obtained a higher accuracy of 0.35997 within top 10% of all participants on a [Kaggle Competition](https://www.kaggle.com/c/machine-learning-project-2/).

 ---